-- Updating the values of all non-constant constraint wrenches, along with their derivatives; - If updateEngaged is true, updating the engaged and distance attributes for all unilateral constraints not associated with a coordinate limit.
+- Updating the values of all non-constant constraint wrenches, including the limit constraints for joint coordinates, along with their derivatives. - Updating the coordinate twists for couplings with joint coordinates, using the method setCoordinateTwist() described above.
+(For twists that are constant, setCoordinateTwist() can be called in initializeConstraints() instead.) - If updateEngaged is true, updating the engaged and distance attributes for all unilateral constraints not associated with a coordinate limit.